-Specify the number of vessels that caught SBT in each sector during the previous three fishing seasons in Table 4.
+Specify the fishing season and number of vessels that caught SBT in each sector during the three most recently completed fishing seasons in Table 4.

-In cases where vessel numbers are not able to be provided, specify the best estimate. .
+In cases where vessel numbers are not able to be provided, specify the best estimate.